Deepgreen-studio/EHx-Donate/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.2 =
-Major update with OOP rewrite and new addon support.
-Make sure to back up your site before upgrading.
+Patch release with new currency support and formatting improvements.
+Recommended for all users to ensure consistent currency display and calculation.

 == License & Credits ==